EricaNguyen/contest/data/README.md

 # Move descriptions

+Below is a list of possible move effects.
+For a list of moves and move combos available in the game, check out the README files for [ORAS](ORAS/README.md) or [NatDex](NatDex/README.md).

 | ID | In-game description | Detailed description | Appeal | Jam |
 | --- | --- | --- | --- | --- |
 | 0 | Quite an appealing move. | No additional effect. | 4 | 0 |